LearnWeb3DAO/Defi-Exchange/README.md

   const [addCDTokens, setAddCDTokens] = useState(zero);
   // removeEther is the amount of `Ether` that would be sent back to the user based on a certain number of `LP` tokens const [removeEther, setRemoveEther] = useState(zero);
-  // removeCD is the amount of `Crypto Dev` tokens that would be sent back to the user base on a certain number of `LP` tokens
+  // removeCD is the amount of `Crypto Dev` tokens that would be sent back to the user based on a certain number of `LP` tokens
   // that he wants to withdraw
   const [removeCD, setRemoveCD] = useState(zero);
   // amount of LP tokens that the user wants to remove from liquidity